kiabq/minesweeper-clone/README.md

 #### Cool things to add:

-- You can add a component to the game board to make it draggable.
+- You can add a component to make the game board to make it draggable.
 I used [this](https://codesandbox.io/s/condescending-dirac-rxwgx?file=/src/App.js) solution from [here](https://stackoverflow.com/a/39192992/11833883).
 It does add a neat effect, but I decided it was not worth keeping.